 If something is bad, you won't know until it's too late.

-The problem with pre-orders is that they tend to open before reviewers and websites are even allowed to discuss the product without restriction.
-You’re flying almost completely blind here.
+The problem with pre-orders is that they tend to open before reviewers and websites are even allowed to discuss the product publicly.
 Why?
 Embargoes and non-disclosure agreements (NDAs).

 While a reporter might have a product in hand, they’re not allowed to discuss it (good or bad) until a certain date and time.
 In the meantime, the company can accept as many pre-orders as they want.
 When a product is straight up bad, the customer often won’t know until it’s too late.
-Just take the new Microsoft Surface Duo for example.
+Take the Microsoft Surface Duo for example.

-While the final consumer software fixed many of the issues reviewers had with these devices, it hasn’t yet fixed all of those issues.
-Because of that, many people who preordered the device may be in for an unwelcome surprise until the software team gets a little more time to fix things.
+While the final consumer software fixed many of the issues reviewers had with these devices, it didn’t fix all of those issues.
+Because of that, many people who preordered the device were in for an unwelcome surprise.

 Unfinished software and bugs